 To relieve hardship and distress among homeless people and among those in need who are living in adverse housing conditions.
 In particular but not exclusively by:

 Socks & Chocs’ Trustees do not take any money at all in salary or expenses.
-(We do pay mileage and limited other expenses for non-trustee helpers who might collect socks on our behalf but so far people do not want money they simply want to help)
+(We can pay mileage and limited other expenses for non-trustee helpers who might collect socks on our behalf but so far people do not want money they simply want to help)

 One part of what we do is to inspire collections of socks , chocs, sleeping bags and gloves all over the country so you can deliver to a homeless centre in your own community.
 (Please do not collect jumble – just the items mentioned).